sirbuig/theory-of-computation/README.md

 ## Usage

-From the root of the folder run `pytest`
+From the root of the folder run `pytest`.